gaurikamat/RL-BRLVOF/README.md

 # Bayesian Record Linkage with Variables in One File

-Accompanying illustrative code for the article "Bayesian Record Linkage with Variables in One File".
+Accompanying illustrative code for the article "Bayesian Record Linkage with Variables in One File."

 Three files are provided corresponding to three general simulation scenarios:
 1. BRLVOF_correct.R: corresponds to the case when the true relationship between the covariate and the outcome is linear